adamserafini/ni-recommend/README.md

 The task is an example 'Item-based Collaborative Filtering on Unary Data'.
 Each movie is represented as a binary vector of N dimensions where N is the number of users.
-Each element(i) of the movie vector is either 0 or 1 depending on whether the user(i) has expressed a preference for the movie.
+Each element(n) of the movie vector is either 0 or 1 depending on whether the user(n) has expressed a preference for the movie.

 The similarity of any two movies is the "cosine similarity" of their respective vectors.